Doug2019/Doug2019-git-training/README.md

 - use 'git branch my_branch_name' to create a new branch
 - use 'git checkout my_branch_name' to got o that branch
-- I made changes to this file to show the affects of a merge conflict
+- I made changes to this file to show the affects of a merge conflict -Making a change to this file, then gonna push the branch to github